Last updated on 2026-03-26

 Program overview

 The Double Degree - Honours Bachelor of Arts - French and History & Bachelor of Education - Intermediate/Senior program at Lakehead University is designed for students who wish to combine their passion for the humanities with a career in education.
-This unique program allows students to earn two degrees simultaneously, equipping them with a comprehensive understanding of both French and History, alongside essential teaching skills.
-The program emphasizes a strong academic foundation, ensuring that graduates are well-prepared for the challenges of teaching at the Intermediate and Senior levels.
+This program allows students to delve deeply into both French and History while also preparing them for teaching at the Intermediate and Senior levels.
+Students will engage in a comprehensive curriculum that emphasizes critical thinking, cultural understanding, and pedagogical skills, ensuring they are well-equipped for their future careers in education.

-• Second Year: Advanced studies in French and History, alongside further education courses.
+- Years 1-4: Focus on foundational courses in French and History, alongside introductory education courses.

 Students are required to maintain an overall average of 70% in their French and History courses to continue in the program.
-Additionally, students must select French as their first teachable subject and History as their second.
+Additionally, students must select two teachable subjects, with French as the first and History as the second.
+The program also offers options for concurrent education, allowing students to gain practical teaching experience while completing their degrees.

 Featured Experiences